soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

 ---

-In this part of the code we convert files to markup and change the input file paths to their respective output file paths (`.txt` -> `.html`).
+In this part of the code, we convert files to markup and change the input file paths to their respective output file paths (`.txt` -> `.html`).
-We then build the index page, and convert everything to HTML.
+We then build the index page and convert everything to HTML.

 Implement `txtsToRenderedHtml`, which has the following type signature: